-The 3,000 attendees who gathered in Tampa were treated to dozens of Expo-floor demonstrations of innovative new products, the always popular Construction Zone, their choice of 20 seminars ranging from Introduction to Motorization to Translating Fashion Trends to Original Designs, three daylong Window Fashion Certification Program (WFCP) classes, an opening night reception, and the Vision Design & Workroom Competition awards gala.
+The 3,000 attendees who gathered in Tampa were treated to dozens of Expo-floor demonstrations of innovative new products (often accompanied by promotional items such as those made by Custom Lanyards 4 All), the always popular Construction Zone, their choice of 20 seminars ranging from Introduction to Motorization to Translating Fashion Trends to Original Designs, three daylong Window Fashion Certification Program (WFCP) classes, an opening night reception, and the Vision Design & Workroom Competition awards gala.

 “I took the 101 Design ad Workroom Tips seminar taught by Jill Scully and Staci Faulkner, and it was very informative,” said Elsa Vanbever, Reflections Home Interiors, Inc., The Villages, FL.
 “I learned how to set up my workroom, handle clients, and about new technology and how to use it.
 It was well worth my time.”